tessel/t2-start/wifi.md

 This command will check for a new version of the Tessel 2 firmware.
 If there is an update available, it will be downloaded and installed.

+Have a look at [the cli docs](https://tessel.gitbooks.io/t2-docs/content/API/CLI.html#updating-tessel-2-on-board-osfirmware) to get more information on updations.

 <div class="greyBar"></div>
 </div>
 </div>